Noah-Stults/Noah-Stults/README.md

-## Hi 👋, I'm a Software and DevOps Engineer working in Lahore, Punjab, Pakistan
+## Hi 👋, I'm a Software and DevOps Engineer working in Illinois, USA.

 <p align="left">
 <!--   <a href="https://leetcode.com/alihassan4198/">